AdobeDocs/document-services/src/pages/apis/pdf-services/html-to-pdf.md

 } = require("@dcloud/pdfservices-node-sdk");
 const fs = require("fs");

+/**
+ * This sample illustrates how to convert an HTML file to PDF.
+The HTML file and its associated dependencies must be
+ * in a single ZIP file
+ * <p>
+ * Refer to README.md for instructions on how to run the samples.
+ */
 (async () => {
+    let readStream;
     try {
         // Initial setup, create credentials instance
         const credentials = new ServicePrincipalCredentials({